-In a surprise move, BMI's rate court judge ruled on Friday that fractional licensing is allowed under the consent decree the performing rights organization operates under, industry sources tell Billboard.
+In a surprise move, BMI's rate court judge ruled on Friday that fractional licensing is allowed under the consent decree the performing-rights organization operates under, according to a statement from BMI.

-In making that ruling, Judge Louis Stanton ruled against the Dept. of Justice's controversial decision on June 30 - which insisted that the consent decree mandated full-works licensing and gave both ASCAP and BMI a year to adopt that type of licensing.
+In making that ruling, Judge Louis Stanton ruled against the Dept. of Justice's controversial decision on June 30 -- which insisted that the consent decree mandated full-works licensing (also known as 100 percent licensing) and gave both ASCAP and BMI a year to adopt that type of licensing.
 The decision was roundly criticized by the publishing industry and embraced by licensees, including digital services and radio networks.

 The argument came to a head when the DOJ was asked to review the consent decree to modify for the modern music environment.
 But instead of modifying it, the DOJ instead made the consent decree even more onerous to music publishers and songwriters.

-In response, the two PROs, ASCAP and BMI, said they were going to fight it - BMI through its rate court, which held its hearing Friday, while ASCAP would lobby Congress to seek a legislative correction, if the court case failed.
+In response, the two PROs, ASCAP and BMI said they were going to fight it, BMI through its rate court, which held its hearing today, while ASCAP would lobby Congress to seek a legislative correction, if the court case failed.

-Meanwhile, a new songwriter group, Songwriters of North America, also have filed a lawsuit against the Dept. of Justice over its decision.
-That lawsuit stated that the 100-percent ruling is "an illegitimate assertion of agency power in gross violation of plaintiffs' due process rights, copyright interests and freedom of contract, and needs to be set aside."
+Meanwhile, a new songwriter group, Songwriters Of North America, have also filed a lawsuit against the U.S. Dept. of Justice over its decision.
+That lawsuit stated that the 100-percent ruling is "an illegitimate assertion of agency power in gross violation of plaintiffs' due process rights, copyright interests, and freedom of contract, and needs to be set aside."